bbauska/LFS173x/README.md

 **Aries agent architecture---Aries Framework JavaScript**\
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-## Lab: Run Some Aries Framework JavaScript Agents {#lab-run-some-aries-framework-javascript-agents .unnumbered}
+## Lab: Run Some Aries Framework JavaScript Agents

 In this lab, we'll run an Alice/Faber demo with AFJ.
 In the lab, you will deploy a couple of agents, connect them, issue a credential from